pcl-labs/convert-images-google-drive-to-seo-optimized-webp/docs/content-api-schema-plan.md

   - `POST /v1/documents/{document_id}/unpublish`
     - Marks the document as `status=draft`, clears `published_at` / `published_version_id`, and optionally moves files back to drafts.

-These endpoints wrap the existing `documents` + `document_versions` tables and provide a WordPress-like surface for external sites: list by status/site, fetch by slug, and publish/unpublish with explicit flags.
+These endpoints wrap the existing `documents` + `document_versions` tables and provide a WordPress-like surface for external sites: list by status/site and fetch by slug or ID.

+> **Note:** Publish/unpublish operations are **future work** and are not part of the current `/v1/documents` surface.
+See §7 for planned follow-ups.

 ### 4.5 Jobs API